Personal, Social, Health & Economic Education (PSHE) & Relationships and Sex Education (RSE)

 We use Ten-Ten Life to the Full Resource to teach RSE.
 It is the recommended programme of study for Catholic schools for Sex and Relationship Education.
 It has been written as a progressive scheme of work supporting Religious Education, PSHE and Science Curricula taught within the school.
 Children are encouraged to marvel at the wonder and beauty of God’s creative love.
 This is reflected in each stage of a person’s growth in the primary years to a series of suggested, progressive and developmental tasks, activities and reflections which focus on physical, social, emotional, intellectual and spiritual development.
 As with all aspects of learning, children are naturally curious, and many will have questions related to their lessons.
 Opportunities to discuss questions form part of the lessons, and again these are treated with care and understanding.
 The RSE programme highlights the importance of parental input and the children will be asked to discuss their lessons at home.

-Please note, the consultation period has now ended.
+Please note, that the consultation period has now ended.

 During the academic year 2020-2021, it is a statutory requirement that all schools in England and Wales teach Relationship and Sex Education as a fundamental part of the curriculum.